Cleaning of water

 Natural waters are characterised:

-1. By the contents of big dispersial impurities determining their transparency;
+- By the contents of big dispersial impurities

-6. By rigidity, which is equal to the sum of equivalent concentration of cations Ñà2+and Mg2+in water;
+- By rigidity, which is equal to the sum of equivalent concentration of cations

 Structure of water of natural superficial sources is changeable.
 The processes of oxidation, restoration and also biochemical processes resulting to selfcleaning of water happen there continuously.
 Structure of superficial waters of land very strongly changes on seasons of year, and also incidentally as a result of atmospheric precipitation.
 Mineralsation of underground waters, is subject considerably to smaller fluctuations.